- HCC-78

 - Customer Review

-With advancements in high-throughput and single-cell sequencing technologies, scientists have uncovered significant heterogeneity in gene expression, signaling, and cellular function of HLTECs.
-This discovery has provided new therapeutic targets and strategies for precision medicine.
+As high-throughput and single-cell sequencing methods have improved, researchers have found that HLTECs are highly heterogeneous in gene expression, signalling and cell function.
+This finding has opened up new therapeutic targets and tactics for precision medicine.
 Given that HLTECs are not highly prevalent within tumor tissues and are challenging to isolate, these endothelial cell lines have become crucial resources for research and treatment.
 Moreover, the interactions between HLTECs and neighboring tumor cells are not fully understood.
 Research utilizing these cell lines can aid in deepening the understanding of liver cancer mechanisms, opening new avenues for treating the disease.

 Osimertinib Effectively Inhibits HCC Angiogenesis in Primary Human Liver Tumor-Associated Endothelial Cells In Vitro.

-Hepatocellular carcinoma (HCC) is a leading cause of cancer-related deaths globally.
-Osimertinib, a selective EGFR tyrosine kinase inhibitor approved for non-small cell lung cancer, has shown anti-cancer activity in EGFR-independent pathways.
-Huang's team investigated the effects of osimertinib on HCC and angiogenesis, and explored its potential synergistic effects with venetoclax, a selective Bcl-2 inhibitor.
-Human liver tumor-associated endothelial cells (HLTEC) were used to model HCC angiogenesis.
-HLTEC and osimertinib were plated on a Matrigel matrix enriched with exogenous factors and extracellular matrix.
+Hepatocellular carcinoma (HCC) is one of the world's leading cancer deaths.
+An EGFR-dependent kinase inhibitor, osimertinib, approved for non-small cell lung cancer, has been shown to have anti-cancer activity.
+Huang's team examined the impact of osimertinib on HCC and angiogenesis, and explored how it might be synergistic with venetoclax, a selective Bcl-2 inhibitor.
+HCC angiogenesis was modelled using human liver tumour-associated endothelial cells (HLTEC).
+HLTEC and osimertinib were plated on a Matrigel matrix rich in exogenous factors and extracellular matrix.
 In the control group, HLTEC formed extensive and smooth tubular structures, whereas osimertinib-treated HLTEC failed to align and form a capillary network (Fig. 1A).
 Quantification showed that osimertinib inhibited HLTEC capillary network formation in a dose-dependent manner (Fig. 1B).
 Additionally, osimertinib induced apoptosis in HLTEC (Fig. 1C).
-A time course analysis revealed that osimertinib did not induce HLTEC apoptosis within 6 hours, but apoptosis appeared to begin after 24 hours (Fig. 1D).
-Therefore, ruling out the possibility that the anti-angiogenic effect of osimertinib was derived from its ability to induce apoptosis.
+A time course analysis showed that osimertinib failed to cause HLTEC apoptosis in 6 hours, but it started killing after 24 hours (Fig. 1D).
+This was thus ruled out in the absence of any mechanism by which osimertinib had its anti-angiogenic effect through apoptotic effects.

 Fig. 1.
 Osimertinib inhibits HCC angiogenesis in vitro of primary human liver tumor associated endothelial cell (Huang, Q., He, S., et al., 2023).